SeisComP/seiscomp/doc/base/getting-started.rst

 - sensor and data logger specifications
 - data stream specifications

-SeisComP comes with various importers to add metadata for networks and stations including full response information.
+|scname| comes with various importers to add metadata
+for networks and stations including full response information.

-:ref:`import_inv` is the tool to import inventory data into SeisComP.
+:ref:`import_inv` is the tool to import inventory data into |scname|.
 Alternatively can be used.

 .. code-block:: sh